 The following article provides an outline for Kubernetes vs Docker.
 Virtualization in the Operating system cites software usage, allowing system hardware to run multiple operating systems simultaneously.
 Most organizations opt for Operating System Virtualization because of its cost-effectiveness, reliability, and flexibility.
 Containers can achieve virtualization.
 Containers are a virtual run-time environment that runs on top of the kernel of a single Operating System.
 Containers do not copy the hardware; rather, they copy the operating system.
 So across various platforms, with the need for consistency, containers have become popular over the years.

-Head to Head Comparison between Kubernetes and Docker(Infographics)
+Head to Head Comparison Between Kubernetes vs Docker(Infographics)

 Below are the top 9 differences between Kubernetes vs Docker.

 Key Differences Between Kubernetes vs Docker

-Let us discuss some of the major differences between Kubernetes vs Docker.
+Let us discuss some of the major key differences between Kubernetes vs Docker:

 - Kubernetes provides modularity and is open-sourced, while Docker Swarm comes with the ease of setup and a simple but powerful user experience.

 - While Kubernetes has the advantage of supporting demands with more complexity, Docker can be recommended for the solution with a simple approach to get started faster.

 - Kubernetes is used by organizations running more popular services.
 Docker is used by organizations looking for faster deployment with simplicity.

 - While using Docker for individual development can be easy, with Kubernetes, it is difficult for individuals to develop simple applications and do not require frequent deployments.